Here's a new video walkthrough on viewing student progress, hosted by Aryanna!

 What is the teacher dashboard?

+The teacher dashboard contains a variety of tools for checking on and evaluating student work, as well as managing the students in a particular class section or viewing curricular materials.
 You can use the teacher dashboard to view progress for students in your class sections.
-The Teacher Dashboard contains a variety of tools for checking on and evaluating student work, as well as managing the students in a particular section.

-You can find the teacher dashboard by going to the teacher homepage (https://studio.code.org/home) and then clicking on a section name from the “Classroom Sections” table.
+You can access data for a class section by going to your homepage (https://studio.code.org/home) and clicking on the name of a class section in the “Classroom Sections” table.

 How can I see an overview of my class’ progress?

-From the Teacher Dashboard, tap the “Progress” tab in the purple bar to view student progress in the current section.
-The progress tab shows how individual students are progressing through a Unit or Course (in this case, CS Discoveries, Unit 3).
+When you’re viewing data for a class section, click the “Progress” option on the left-hand sidebar to view student progress in the current class section.
+The Progress page shows how individual students are progressing through a unit or course (in this case, Music Jam 2024).

 You can view student progress for entire lessons:

-Or zoom in to look at student progress on individual levels:
+Or look at student progress on individual levels:

-To change the granularity of the view between lessons and levels, use the "View By" toggle button next to the “Select a course or unit” dropdown menu.
+To change the granularity of the view between lessons and levels, click on the lesson number in the progress table to expand the view.

-You can use the key at the bottom of the page to learn what a particular level type means:
+You can use the key at the top of the page to learn what a particular symbol means.
+Click on "More Details" to read more about these symbols.

 What do all the shapes and colors on the progress tab mean?